 Located a few hundred metres from York Minster, your dog will get a warm reception at No. 1 with free treats and their own bed, plus the option to eat with their owners at the hotel’s restaurant.
 No. 1 also allows guests to leave their dogs in their rooms, or will provide a dog walking service.
 Prices start from £210 per night, with one dog.

-If you’d prefer to stay a little way out of the city centre and enjoy some of the inimitable North Yorkshire countryside, a holiday cottage is a good way to do it.
+If you’d prefer to stay a little way out of the city centre and enjoy some of the inimitable North Yorkshire countryside, a dog friendly holiday cottage is a good way to do it.
 Check out the listings on both Canine Cottages and Pets Pyjamas to see if you can find the right fit for you and your dog(s).
 Here, we selected Green Cottage, a charming and well-reviewed location within comfortable distance of the city centre itself.

 As ever, don’t forget Travelodge.
 Many of their 570 nationwide locations are pet-friendly, including these three in the centre of York: